-The web2 application serves up a web page with a server-side-include, a form and a JAVA applet.
+The web2 application serves up a web page with two frames, two server-side-includes, a form and a JAVA applet.
 If your OS does not have a JAVA virtual machine go to http://java.sun.com/getjava and download the JAVA Runtime Environment (JRE) for your OS.

 Server-side-includes are a way of inserting dynamic data into a web page.
 A special tag is placed into the web page specifying a GET function to be called by CMX-MicroNet.
 A GET function must be placed into the virtual file system with a call to function mn_gf_set_entry().
 This user-defined function passes the data to be placed into the web page to the HTTP server, which then replaces the tag with the passed data.
-For example in index.htm there is the tag:
+For example in bot.htm there is the tag:

-<!--#exec cgi="getTickVal"-->
+<param name=Tick value="<!--#exec cgi="getTickVal"-->">